henryli-git/Bots/README.md

 ## Prerequisites

-Remember to check if you have the proper python modules installed before running the script for each graph.
+Remember to check if you have the proper python modules installed before running each script.
 Python 3.6 or later must also be used because some scripts contain f-strings.